 Some other lures made by the company include the Duckbill, Small Guppy and Double-Header.

-The Tropical Bait Company often displayed lures at trade shows including the Indianapolis Sports Show.
+The Tropical Bait Company often displayed lures at trade shows including the Indianapolis Sports Show and others.
 This Tropical Bait Company Brochure was given out at trade shows.
 After a brief relationship with Sears & Roebuck that did not work out, Ned formed the Danforth Manufacturing Company which stayed in business making tackle until 1959.
 This Danforth Manufacturing Brochure was used at trade shows.